ctrueden/equilibrium/_pages/dossiers/mallory.md

 ---

 The head of the [SPI](../orgs/spi) with a unique management style.
-He is a hard-boiled boss who’s been running the operation for decades.
+He is a hard-boiled boss who's been running the operation for decades.
 The way he tells it, the SPI never used to get any respect, but he's worked very hard for a long time to change that.